gavraq/credit-project/Documentation/Project_Sequencing.md

 ---

+## Architectural Note: Workflow Engine Model Migration

+During iterative development, workflow engine models were initially implemented in the `users` app (Task 4).
+As the architecture matured, these models were migrated to the dedicated `workflow_engine` app to improve modularity and maintainability.
+The original models in `users` were removed to avoid duplication and system check errors.
+All workflow logic now resides in the `workflow_engine` app.
+This change is reflected in the dependencies and sequencing above.

+---

 ## General Observations

-- **Order:** The order is logical: core engine → credit module → document management → dashboards → forms → enhancements.
+- **Order:** The order is logical: backend and frontend setup → database schema and workflow engine → authentication → core engine → credit module → document management → dashboards → forms → enhancements.
-- **Level of Detail:** Each task provides enough detail for implementation and testing, with PRD references where necessary.
+- **Level of Detail:** Each task now provides enough detail for implementation and testing, with PRD references where necessary.
 - **Redundancy:** No redundancy detected except Task 9 (now marked as such).
 All other tasks are distinct and necessary.
 - **Field Visibility:** Role-based field visibility is mentioned in forms and dashboard tasks, but not yet implemented (as noted in Task 9).
 This is correct—these are best handled at the form/frontend level.